Lytchett Minster & St Dunstan's Upton

 Are you qualified to get married in your local Church?

 It is now possible for people to get married in a Church where they have (or have had) a reasonable family connection.
-To make it easier, the Church Council has drawn up a Policy which lays out the situation clearly.
-Click here to find out where you can get married
+The Church Council has drawn up a Policy which lays out the situation clearly.
+Click here for more information

 Have you been married before?